venkatrao1/ece385finproj/README.md

  - Use the joystick to move forwards, backwards, and turn
  - Use the buttons on the right side of the DE10-Lite to look upwards and downwards
  - Rightmost switch is used to enable or disable flying mode
+ - Second switch from the right enables a 'wireframe'/debug mode
+ - Third switch from the right controls height while flying
  - Leftmost switch can be used to reset the circuit